hkarthik7/azure-devops-java-sdk/.github/ISSUE_TEMPLATE.md

 - You should provide a description for the bug
 - Add exception message and stacktrace if available
-- Please attach screen shoots if available
+- Please attach screen captures if available
 - Additionally, you can specify your OS version, IDE you are using and the SDK version